Huegoxaga/notes/algorithm/practice.md

         return k_heap[0] # return smallest of the k largest in heap
         # one liner solution - return heapq.nlargest(k, nums)[-1]
   ```
-  - Quick selection - Find nth max/min in a list by returning the nth element when it is selected as the pivot point
+  - Quickselect - Find nth max/min in a list by returning the nth element when it is selected as the pivot point
   ```py
   class Solution:
       def findKthLargest(self, nums: List[int], k: int) -> int: